WW2 & Communism Historical Free Tour

 Description

-Meet us at Franciscan Square, known as the heart of the Slovak capital.
-We will walk to the Square of the Slovak National Uprising (SNP), a significant area in the Old Town, pivotal for the struggle for independence.
+We will convene at Franciscan Square, known as the beating heart of Slovakia's capital.
+Our path will lead us to the Square of the Slovak National Uprising (SNP), located at the edge of the Old Town.
+This expansive square has been a crucial site for the independence movement, witnessing numerous transformative historical events.

-After walking through Liberty Square, we will pause at the Grassalkovich Palace, the President's official residence, and admire the UFO Tower, shaped like a UFO and supporting the world's seventh-longest suspension bridge.
+Our route will take us through Liberty Square, where we will pause to admire the Grassalkovich Palace, the official residence of the President.
+No visit would be complete without a glimpse of the UFO Tower, a striking structure that resembles a UFO and is a key feature of the world's seventh-longest suspension bridge.

 Prices